elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 Often, there is more than one way to solve the same problem with different programs.
 So how would you be able to compare the performance of different algorithms, *is one program better than the other?*

-Well the answer to that question is quite simple, you have to see which program is more *efficient*.
+Well the answer to that question is quite simple, you have to see *which program is more efficient*.

+There are two ways to determine which algorithm is more efficient:
+* The amount of space or memory an algorithm requires
+* The amount of time an algorithm requires to execute